imt-mobisyst/lct-pls/docs/basis-02-poo.md

 print( anInstance )
 ```

-To notice that it is posible to change the number of parameters in `__init__` to generate a constructor over parrameters.
+To notice that it is possible to change the number of parameters in `__init__` to generate a constructor over parameters.
-In general, all the instance attributs are created in the `__init__` method.
-But it is not mandatory (in fact in python, the number and definition of instance attributes are dynamic).
+In general, all the instance attributes are created in the `__init__` method.
+But it is not mandatory (in fact, in Python, the number and definition of instance attributes are dynamic).
 It is also possible to call the parent method when overriding with [`super`](https://docs.python.org/3/library/functions.html#super).